houyue821/test001/readme.txt

-Git is a version control system.
+Gnit is a version control system.
 Git is free software.

-an i jin ru bina ji
+an i jin ru bina jiani
+dflgoppfghkogkhj